davestewart/davestewart-content/content/blog/work/app-diary/index.md

 ---
+date: 2018-02-01
 description: Development diary and reflection on building a Trello clone from scratch
-date: 2018-02-01
-hero: featured
+summary: |
+  Development diary documenting the rapid build of a Trello-like application from scratch, reflecting on the planning, technical decisions, and learnings from building a non-trivial product at speed.
 tags:
   - website
   - frontend
   - creative
   - vue
   - rapid-build
+hero: featured
 github: davestewart/app-diary
 media:
   thumbnail: ./images/app-diary-thumbnail-02.png